 - Hands-on training held on campus.
 During these hands-on immersions you will learn alongside a skilled and caring faculty and a cohort of thirty classmates which is much smaller than other hybrid DPT program.
 You will apply the knowledge you gained in online education to engaging with real patients in supervised community-based service-learning experiences.
 You will participate in formative assessments and feedback on knowledge, skills, and clinical decision making.
-The curriculum includes nine immersions.
+The curriculum includes eight immersions.
 The number and duration of immersions varies by semester.
-The first semester includes three immersions: an orientation (7 days), midterm (7days), and final immersion (12 -14 days).
-The second and third semesters include two immersions: one at midterm and one near the end, each 12-14 days.
-The fourth and fifth semesters include one immersion at midterm, each 12-14 days, followed by an eight-week practicum at a contracted clinical site.
+Semesters one through three (in year one) include two immersions, one at midterm and one at the end of the term, each approximately 14 days .
+The fourth and fifth semesters (in year two) include one immersion at midterm, each approximately 14 days, followed by an eight-week practicum at a contracted clinical site.

-- Thirty-one weeks of clinical education practicums.
+- Thirty-one weeks of clinical education experiences.
 This begins after one year of academic coursework and includes two 8-week and one 15-week full-time clinical education experiences at contracted clinical sites in Kentucky and across the country.
-Over the clinical practicums emphasis is placed on becoming caring and skilled in all roles of the physical therapist in different practice settings.
+Over the clinical education experience, emphasis is placed on becoming caring and skilled in all roles of the physical therapist in different practice settings.